gyguo/awesome-weakly-supervised-object-localization/README.md

 # 1. Paper List
 ## 2024
+- ***2024IJCAI*** A Consistency and Integration Model with Adaptive Thresholds for Weakly Supervised Object Localization
 - ***2024CVPR*** CAM Back Again: Large Kernel CNNs from a Weakly Supervised Object Localization Perspective
 - ***2024TPAMI*** Boosting Weakly Supervised Object Localization and Segmentation With Domain Adaption
 - ***2024PR*** Discovering an inference recipe for weakly-supervised object localization